MeritxellMa/pyTransparentToWhiteBackground/README.md

 ##First python script:
-#Manipulate image background and insert image in pdf
+#Manipulate image background (transparent to white)
+#Insert image in pdf
+#Merge all pdf's in one